 In Table \ref{tab:main_perf}, the experiments are primarily conducted under the base setting.
 In Task 1, we set \( N_{1g} = 2 \); in Task 2, \( N_{2s} = 1 \); in Task 3, \( N_{3g} = 4 \) and \( N_{3s} = 2 \); and in Task 4, we use pairs of sentences with correct and incorrect grammatical usage, along with the corresponding grammar descriptions that need to be verified.

 \textbf{Partial mastery of grammar} We take the Llama family as a case study and observe that scaling from 1B - 3B to 70B parameters improves translation performance from spBLEU $1.72$ to $26.52$, which yields partial gains on Task 2 and Task 3 (approximately 30\%), yet leaves Task 1 essentially unchanged and Task 4 still near chance-level performance.
 Comparable patterns emerge for the Qwen and Gemma families.
 Only GPT-5 achieves consistently superior results across all tasks and surpasses chance performance on Task 4.
+In our evaluation of Task 4, we prompted LLMs to directly generate the grammatically correct Luxembourgish sentence; however, given that grammar constitutes a strongly logical rule system, we posit that incorporating Chain-of-Thought (CoT) reasoning may enhance model performance on this task, whereas direct inference to the final option could lead the model to select responses intuitively rather than through rigorous logical deduction.
 Moreover, interestingly, reasoning model ``Qwen3-Next-80B-A3B-Thinking'' demonstrate higher performance on most grammar understanding tasks, even outperforming GPT-5, highlighting the crucial role of logical reasoning in grammatical comprehension.
 Moreover, increasing model size within the same family confers modest benefits to grammatical understanding - likely via enhanced reasoning - yet these gains are markedly smaller than those observed for translation.